This page offers some answers on the most frequently asked questions

 What kind of food is provided on board?

-Last year – due to the preferences of our participants we enjoyed an almost 100% vegetarian/vegan week,
+Last time – due to the preferences of our participants we enjoyed an almost 100% vegetarian/vegan week,

 still there was always the option of eating fish or meat for those who felt they needed it.